fed/Yamba/README.md

 This is a Twitter-like application.
 We call it Yamba, which stands for *Yet Another Micro Blogging App*.
 Yamba lets a user connect to a cloud web service, pull down friends’ statuses, and update his own status.

-Yamba covers most of the main Android building blocks in a natural way.
+Yamba is a great resource to start diving into Android development, since it covers most of the main Android building blocks in a natural way.
 As such, it’s a great sample application to illustrate both how various components work individually and how they fit together.
 Services such as Twitter are more or less familiar to most people, so the features of the application do not require much explanation.

 # Architectural Overview

+This is a high-level design diagram of what we are going to be building:

 ![Architectural Overview](/docs/architecture.png)

 # Roadmap

-The following is a list of all of the features we are going to introduce in the Yamba app.
+The following is a list of all of the features we'll to introduce in the Yamba app.
 Since this is a project created for learning purposes, features will be tackled and developed gradually.

 ### Part 1: Android User Interface (branch codename: `FEAT-1`)